whaili/slurm-operator/docs/architecture.md

 ### Autoscale

 Kubernetes supports resource autoscaling.
-In the context of Slurm, autoscaling Slurm compute nodes can be quite useful when your Kubernetes and Slurm clusters have workload fluctuations.
+In the context of Slurm, autoscaling Slurm workers can be quite useful when your Kubernetes and Slurm clusters have workload fluctuations.

 <img src="./_static/images/architecture-autoscale.svg" alt="Autoscale Architecture" width="100%" height="auto" />